DowleyDeveloped/entry-templates/README.md

 2. Then tell Composer to load the plugin:

 ```
-composer require fortytwo-studio/entry-templates
+composer require dowleydeveloped/entry-templates
 ```

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Entry Templates

-Brought to you by [Forty Two](https://fortytwo.studio)
+Brought to you by [Dowley Developed](https://charlottedowley.co.uk)